-Letters from outside referees and students are solicited by the Dean of Academic Affairs in consultation with the Division Chair and the evaluation committee (See Appendix G-3 for a sample letter soliciting external reviewers).
-The Division Chair and the candidate will provide the Dean of Academic Affairs with a list of six potential reviewers including a brief paragraph for each referee describing academic rank, institutional affiliation, expertise, and any relationship with the faculty member being reviewed.
 The material provided to the referees will include the candidate's CV and statements on teaching, service, and professional development.
-Other elements of the dossier may be included if in the judgment of the Division Chair and the Dean of Academic Affairs they are of sufficiently limited size that an external reviewer might be expected to examine them.
+Other elements of the dossier may be included if in the judgment of the Division Chair and the Senior Associate Dean for Academic Affairs they are of sufficiently limited size that an external reviewer might be expected to examine them.

-After review and evaluation of the dossier, the evaluation committee will recommend that the candidate be either promoted or remain at the level of Senior Lecturer.
-The Chair will provide a written report of the committee's findings to the Dean of Academic Affairs, including the number of members in support of promotion, the number opposed, and the number failing to express an opinion.
+After review and evaluation of the dossier, the tenured members and Teaching Professors within the Division will recommend that the candidate be either promoted or remain at the level of Associate Teaching Professor.
+The Chair will provide a written report of the committee's findings to the Senior Associate Dean for Academic Affairs, including the number of members in support of promotion, the number opposed, and the number failing to express an opinion.
 The review dossier becomes part of the College's personnel files.
 A copy of all non-confidential material in the dossier will be provided to the candidate upon request.
 Confidential materials are evaluation letters from outside referees, students, and individual faculty.

-The divisional recommendation and all supporting material will be reviewed by the Professors of the College who will meet with the Dean of Academic Affairs to discuss the recommendation and provide their advice.
+The divisional recommendation and all supporting material will be reviewed by the Professors and the Teaching Professors of the College who will meet with the Senior Associate Dean for Academic Affairs to discuss the recommendation and provide their advice.

-The Dean of Academic Affairs may, at his or her discretion, seek additional information that may be helpful in arriving at an assessment of the faculty member's progress.
+The Senior Associate Dean for Academic Affairs may, at their discretion, seek additional information that may be helpful in arriving at an assessment of the faculty member's progress.

-Having reviewed the dossier, the report of the divisional review committee, and the advice of the Professors, the Dean of Academic Affairs will provide a written recommendation to the Dean of the College who is responsible for the final recommendation of Oxford College.
+Having reviewed the dossier, the report of the divisional review committee, and the advice of the Professors and Teaching Professors, the Senior Associate Dean for Academic Affairs will provide a written recommendation to the Dean of the College who is responsible for the final recommendation of Oxford College.
 If that recommendation is positive, it will be sent together with all pertinent information to the Provost, who shall be responsible for final approval of the promotion.
-If Oxford's recommendation is negative, a letter will be sent to the faculty member by the Dean of Academic Affairs notifying him or her of the decision, and notification of the decision will be sent to the Chair of the Division.
+If Oxford's recommendation is negative, a letter will be sent to the faculty member by the Senior Associate Dean for Academic Affairs notifying them of the decision, and notification of the decision will be sent to the Chair of the Division.

-If promotion to the rank of Professor of Pedagogy is approved by the Provost, the faculty member will be appointed at the new rank for a period of seven years.
+If promotion to the rank of Teaching Professor is approved by the Provost, the faculty member will be appointed at the new rank for a period of seven years.